Puerto Rico Facts

 It also has one of the biggest pharmaceutical complexes in the world.

-That’s because the water is so pure that it can be used in pharmaceutical products with almost no treatment (a process that improves the quality of the water).
+That’s because the water is so pure it can be used in pharmaceutical products with almost no treatment (a process that improves the quality of the water).

 Although residents of Puerto Rico are U.S. citizens, Puerto Rico is technically not a state, so Puerto Ricans don’t vote in U.S. elections.